techatpark/website/site/content/posts/sjson.md

 ### Tailor-Made for API Servers

 In the realm of Java development, we are accustomed to using popular JSON parsers like Org JSON, Jackson, and Gson for various purposes.
+However, these parsers serve a broad spectrum of applications, including

+- Yext editors
+- Databases
+- API servers.

-However, these parsers serve a broad spectrum of applications, including text editors, databases, and API servers. **SJSON** sets itself apart by focusing exclusively on the needs of API servers.
+**SJSON** sets itself apart by focusing exclusively on the needs of API servers.

 Unlike text editors that use JSON parsers to pinpoint errors, API servers typically only require a simple validation – is the JSON data valid or not? **SJSON** aligns with this need, avoiding the complexity of detailed error reporting.

-Moreover, unlike databases that perform querying on JSON data, API servers don't require such functionality.
+Unlike databases that perform querying on JSON data, API servers don't require such functionality.
 Hence, a specialized parser for API servers makes sense.

 ### Hackable for Custom Rules